falenn/awsk8s/README.md

 # K8s on AWS

 ## About
-This project uses Terraform to spin up infrastructure on AWS
+This project uses Terraform to spin up infrastructure on AWS.
+Goal is to stand up infrstructure and then defer to Ansible.
+This terraform instance is a wrapper around Docker execution of hashicorp/terraform:<ver>!
+There is no Terraform or Python installation dependency.

 ## Terraform Approach